 He who has clean hands and a pure heart.

 One reason we evangelicals in general misjudge the foundation of the Mormon Church is that we're afraid of them.
 This was the case with me, anyhow.
 My unfounded fear clouded my discernment.
 It also caused me to limit my firsthand exposure to Mormonism, which left my distorted image of them undisturbed.
 I didn’t dare touch the Book of Mormon with a 9-foot pole!
 While contemplating visiting the Joseph Smith Memorial, the thought came that I might possibly be kidnapped, which I now see in hindsight was utterly ridiculous.

 Someone said, “FEAR = False Evidence Appearing Real.”
 Minister Bill Purvis’ wife Debbie was telling of an analyzation someone had done of what we typically stress over.
 This analyzation found that only 8 percent of what we stress about actually happens.
 If that’s true, then at least 92 percent of our stress is caused by False Evidence Appearing Real.
 Baseless fear, which can be a demonic spirit, hinders us from hearing God.

 Don’t get me wrong.
-There are plenty of false teachings in the LDS to be avoided.
+There are plenty of false teachings to be avoided in the LDS Church.
 The right kind of caution is in order.
 Jesus said, “Watch out that no one deceives you” (Matt.
 24:4).